Flyers sign college free agent center Mike Vecchione

 He is Union's all-time leading scorer with 71 goals and 105 assists in 149 games and won the 2014 national title in Philadelphia alongside Flyers defenseman Shayne Gostisbehere.

 The 5-foot-10, 195-pound Vecchione was one of the top college free agents available, ultimately picking the Flyers over the New York Rangers and Tampa Bay Lightning.
+He could make his debut against the Rangers on Sunday at Madison Square Garden.

 Philadelphia has had success with college free agents recently, signing winger Matt Read out of Bemidji State in 2011 and goaltender Alex Lyon out of Yale last year.

-Note: This story has been corrected to show that Vecchione would because a restricted, not unrestricted, free agent this summer if he plays this season.
+''There's not a lot of hits with NCAA guys,'' Hextall said. ''There's a lot of players signed.
+We typically look at the top end and we take a run - and if we don't get them, we don't get them.
+Mike was clearly one of the top guys.''